Madtrent/CrypticProxyAPI-Docs/Install.md

    - **Generate an Access Key**:
      - Open your proxy server console and run the following command:
        ```
-       capigenaccesskey
+       capi keygen
        ```
-     - The console will generate a new access key.
-Note the generated key and update the `key` section in the configuration file:
+     - The console will generate a new access key and update the configuration file:
        ```yaml
        AccessKey:
          key: 2910294e-eee7-490e-9264-eb07fbd78519